Regarding surveys and polls, only a handful of names come to mind. Two helpful names are SurveyMonkey and Microsoft Forms.

 The first team plan is called the Team Advantage, costs $25 per user per month, and unlocks:

 - 50,000 responses per year

 - Unlock many customization options and form elements

 - Payment gateway

-The second team plan is the Premier plan which costs $75 per month per creator and, in addition to the Advantage plan, offers 100,000 replies per year, the ability to see click map data, access to all logic tools, removal of branding, and direct API access.
+The second team plan is the Premier plan costing $75 per month per creator and offers 100,000 replies per year, access to all logic tools, removal of branding, and direct API access.

-The Standard individual plan costs $35 per month, offering you an infinite amount of surveys and questions, 1,000 monthly user replies, a custom logo, data export, and an option to create skip logic surveys.
+The Standard individual plan costs $35 per month, offering you infinite surveys and questions, 1,000 monthly user replies, a custom logo, data export, and an option to create skip logic surveys.

 The second personal plan costing $34 per month (billed annually), offers a few more options.
 Those include:

 The last plan, Premier Annual, costs $99 monthly (billed yearly) and offers click map data visualization, unlimited filters, compared rules, data trends, and advanced branching features.

 Although Microsoft Forms is free, you can get more storage and access to Microsoft Office 365 apps by subscribing to one of the plans.